Of late, I have had a lot of great questions on EFI. I am answering your questions, and I thought it would be best. So here you go.

 It could be a vast medialis or adductor longus tear.

-When it comes to a tear, I am not sure the severity of it as well.
+When it comes to a tear, I am not sure of the severity of it as well.
 Did you need surgery?
 Did you miss any training?
 What could you do or not do after it happened? etc.

 I would recommend working on improving tissue quality to start.
 Take the time to find the stretches that target your injured area and the foam rolling that targets these areas.
 Invest the time to fix this area.